swiftcurrent2018/openarc/README.md

         First, run "make -f configure.mk base", and build the parser with the Antlr tool.

         Then, if LLVM support is desired, run "make -f configure.mk llvm" and build LLVM and jllvm as described in jllvm/README-openarc.
-(LLVM support is NOT included in the release version.)
+(LLVM support is necessary only for NVL-C and FITL, and NOT included in the release version.)

         Then, follow the instructions of each SDK to set up a project.